RoseDuf/roseduf.github.io/index.md

                 </div>
                 <div class="lang">
                     <h4>C++:</h4>
-                    <p> Used C++ to create a recreation of the boardgame "PowerGrid" in my "Advanced Program Design with C++" class and to make a succesful Ray-Tracing program for my "Computer Graphics" class.
+                    <p> Used C++ to create a recreation of the boardgame "PowerGrid" in my "Advanced Program Design with C++" class and to make a successful Ray-Tracing program for my "Computer Graphics" class.
 Both projects of which I am very proud of.
                     </p>
                 </div>
             </div>